e-xtrategy/cordova-plugin-ios-disable-non-exempt-encryption/README.md

 # cordova-plugin-ios-disable-non-exempt-encryption

-Sets the `ITSAppUsesNonExemptEncryption` key to `false` in *-Info.plist file of your cordova iOS app
+The `ITSAppUsesNonExemptEncryption` key will be set to `false` in your *-Info.plist file